jrkerr2/giffy5/README.md

 + Known Defects & Technical Debt
     - 'Add button' gif form will be pushed to the bottom of page in certain circumstances (responsiveness)
     - background image repeats noticeably
-    - bootstrap grid not used explicitly, aligning all retrieved images to the leftmost column
+    - bootstrap grid not used explicitly, aligning all retrieved images to the leftmost column (FIXED: 7/27/18)
     - unused variables in code
     - code could benefit from template strings for things like building the API call